-If you have any questions, consider talking to other mature Christians, including your Life Group Leader or a Pastor.
+If you have any questions, consider talking to other mature Christians, including your Small Group Leader or a Pastor at WCC.
 When you are confident what your gifts are, prayerfully seek out ways to use them in service to God.
 We hope this helps you in your journey of following Jesus!

 The gift of administration is the Spirit-enabled ability to plan and organize in order to support a ministry toward reaching its God-given goals (1 Corinthians 12:28).